WyattFlatt/Reaction-Time-Analysis/README.md

 A $2^3$ factorial randomized block design with replication was used to account for between-participant variation while allowing for the estimation of main effects and interaction effects between factors.
-Statistical modeling and ANOVA techniques were applied to determine which factors significantly influenced average reaction times and reaction time variability.
+Statistical modeling and ANOVA techniques were applied to determine which factors were significantly related with average reaction times and reaction time variability.

 ## Dataset